hirnsturm/docker-typo3/README.md

 - [Configuration](#Configuration)

 ## <a name="What-does-it-do"></a>What does it do?
-This project offers an scaffold for TYPO3 CMS in a virtual machine with docker.
+This project offers an scaffold for TYPO3 CMS 7 LTSin a virtual machine with docker.

 ## <a name="Requirements"></a>Minimum Requirements